Considering the Pros and Cons of Epidurals

 Many women want to hug their doctors for giving them epidurals during labor.
 The epidural has made most other methods of pain relief obsolete – and has even done away with the belief that you must experience pain to birth a baby.
-Yet before you grab for this magic medicine, inform yourself about its benefits and risks.
+Yet before you grab for this magic medicine, inform yourself about the pros and cons of epidurals.

-This is the point where most women sing the praises of the epidural, yet this is also the instant at which a woman becomes more of a patient than a participant.
+This is the point where most women sing the praises of the epidural, but the pros and cons of epidurals cause a woman to become more of a patient than a participant at this point.
 Yes, once the pain is relieved you can rest and recoup your energy.
 But because the lower half of your body can’t move, you will need assistance changing positions.
 Since the sensation to empty your bladder is impaired, a nurse will insert a urinary catheter to take away urine.
+The pros and cons of epidurals include more monitoring of you and baby.
 Because of the possibility of the epidural lowering your blood pressure, the nurse will monitor your blood pressure every two to five minute until it is stable, and then every fifteen minutes.
 To keep the pain relief even on both sides of your body, the nurse will turn you from side to side.
 To be sure baby is handling the epidural well, you will be hooked up to an electronic fetal monitor.
 You will also notice that the doctor or nurse periodically rubs the skin of your abdomen, checking to be sure the drug is giving you sufficient pain relief, but not ascending high enough to interfere with your breathing.
 Now comes the juggling act of getting you just enough anesthetic to give you pain relief and help you manage your labor, but not so much that it interferes with your labor.